department-of-veterans-affairs/vagov-content/pages/hrt/index.md

     </button>
     <span id="additional-info-0">
       <div class="additional-info-content">
         <p>First, please know that we respect your privacy.
-We ask fory our name and contact information so we canconduct a full inquiry and follow up with you when we’re done.</p>
+We ask for your name and contact information so we can conduct a full inquiry and follow up with you when we’re done.</p>
         <p>Here are your options for confidential or anonymous reporting:</p>
         <ul>
           <li>